 There will be time most days for team members to have personal down time.
 This may be in the early morning before breakfast or in the evening as the day winds down.
-Either way, Africa New Life encourages you to take this time to process your thoughts and feelings about what you are experiencing.
+Either way, we encourage you to take this time to process your thoughts and feelings about what you are experiencing.
 Use devotions or journaling to record how the Lord is shaping you through this stretching experience.
-Take this time to process your cross-cultural interactions and what significance they may hold.
+Take this time to process your cross-cultural interactions and what significance they hold.